Skinny Chipotle Street Corn Dip

 OK, that’s it, even there I wrote way more than I intended, but hopefully those tips help you out if you decide to treat yourself/your guests to a big skillet of this deliciousness.
 Enjoy, and wish me luck as we head “home” to the US!
 Eek! 🙂

-If you try this street corn dip or any other recipe on the blog, please remember to rate the recipe and leave a comment below.
-I love hearing from you, and other readers will benefit from your experience!
+Enjoy!
+If you make this Skinny Chipotle Street Corn Dip or any other recipe from Nourish and Fete, please rate it and leave a comment below.
+We love hearing from you, and other readers will benefit from your experience!

 Skinny Chipotle Street Corn Dip